wilaak/radix-router/README.md

 ### Route Caching

-Route caching is beneficial for classic PHP deployments (e.g. FPM, mod_php), where scripts are reloaded on every request.
+Route caching is beneficial for classic PHP deployments where scripts are reloaded on every request.
 In these environments, caching routes in a PHP file allows OPcache to keep them in memory, improving performance.

-For persistent environments such as ReactPHP, AMPHP, Swoole or FrankenPHP in worker mode, where the application and its routes remain in memory between requests, route caching is generally unnecessary.
+For persistent environments such as Swoole or FrankenPHP in worker mode, where the application and its routes remain in memory between requests, route caching is generally unnecessary.

 > [!IMPORTANT]
 > You must only provide serializable handlers such as strings or arrays.
 Closures and anonymous functions are not supported for route caching.

-> [!WARNING]
+>
 > Care should be taken to avoid race conditions when rebuilding the cache file.
 Ensure that the cache is written atomically so that each request can always fully load a valid cache file without errors or partial data.

 ```php
 $cache = __DIR__ . '/radixrouter.cache.php';